 If you are really into water sports or activities, it is better to be a good swimmer.
 Taking swimming lessons will also help you overcome the fear of water and you will be able to protect yourself in a better way.
 You could have a look at Coast2Coast swimming who offer a fantastic range of swimming courses for all abilities.

 Before you start your fall boating season, make sure you flush out the impurities of summer wear and tear from your boat’s engine and replace it with the proper oil and additives to get your ship in shape for the next six months.

 All in all, there is no doubt that fall water activity is something everyone must try once in his/her life, but make sure to take all safety measures.
-Do not forget to carry safety equipments before you go boating.
+Do not forget to carry safety equipment before you go boating.
 Plus, fuel your boat, check navigation aids and other safety tools.
 If you, unfortunately, do get into an accident, but it was not at the fault of your own hand, you can think about talking to an attorney at sites like diamondlaw.ca/boating-accidents to see what your next steps are.